Masala Pulao Recipe (Indian Spiced Rice)

 - Vegetables – I typically add vegetables like carrots, green beans, and potato, all chopped.
 Feel free to include peas, capsicum, or cauliflower based on what’s in season.

-- Ground spices – To season, I use turmeric powder, coriander powder, cumin powder, and garam masala.
+- Ground spices – To season, use turmeric powder, coriander powder, cumin powder, and garam masala.
 Together, they enhance color and flavor.
 If you don’t have all of them, even just garam masala works in a pinch.

 - Salt to taste – I usually add about 1.5 to 2 teaspoons.
 Adjust based on your preference.